 The artful color palette of this Anatolian rug fragment combines speckled indigo sky-blue, pistachio, rose, and a highly successful aubergine, used both as pile and weft.
 Such a particular range of colors suggest a weaving area south of Konya, most probably somewhere in the vicinity of the Karaman / Karapinar area.
 The wool and weave are soft, supple, and a pure tactile delight.
 While just a fragment, enough information is preserved to still make a powerful and compelling visual statement.
-Collection of Mr. and Mrs. Wendel Swan.

 Central Anatolian rug fragmentc.
 1800

 - Being sold on behalf of Mr. and Mrs. Wendel Swan.

 - 1' 9"